History of Tat people

-Tat (variants of names - Caucasian Persians, Tat, Parsi, Daghly, Lahij) - are Iranian-speaking people who live in Azerbaijan and Russia (in the south of the Republic of Dagestan).
+Tat (variants of names - Caucasian Iranians, Tat, Parsi, Daghly, Lahij) - are Iranian-speaking people who live in Azerbaijan and Russia (in the south of the Republic of Dagestan).
 They profess Islam - Shiite and Sunni directions.
-The Sunni Tats mainly live in the Guba and Shabran regions of Azerbaijan and also in Dagestan (Russia) they inhabit villages to the west of the city of Derbent.
+The Sunni Tats mainly live in the Guba, Siyazan and Shabran regions of Azerbaijan and also in Dagestan (Russia) they inhabit villages to the west of the city of Derbent.
 Also, the Tats live in Georgia - Gombori (Sagarejoi municipality).

 The Tats live in Absheron and call themselves Parsi, and the Tats in the mountain villages of the northeast are called Daghly.
 Residents of the village of Lahij in the Ismailli region use another name.
 They refer to themselves as Lahij.

 Etymology

 The name of tats first appeared in the 8th century.
 The ethnonym "Tat" has changed its meaning several times over the centuries.
 In the early era, the name tats is found in the monumental inscriptions of the ancient Persian kings of the Achaemenid dynasty (the time of the mention of the inscription is about the 5th century BC).
 The word "tat" meant one of the ancient Iranian tribes".
 It is also worth noting that the Christian population in the mountainous regions of the Crimea were also called tat, but spoke Greek.